LukeVanHouten/spa-drp-strikeout-percentage/README.md

-# baseball_drp
+# Predicting Strikeout Percentage for Relief Pitchers Based on MLB Pitch Data

+### Luke VanHouten
-Baseball Analytics DRP W2023
+### Baseball Analytics DRP

-You may need to install Jupyter notebooks and the R kernel for Jupyter.
+### Winter2023

+## Context and Setup
+This project is to predict the strikeout percentage of pitchers given information about the pitches they throw as well as the contexts of when they are thrown.